Family mediation has many advantages over other ways of resolving issues surrounding separation and divorce. These include:

 With significant cuts to legal aid for litigation in recent years, getting legal representation and taking your case to court can be expensive as well as traumatic.
 Legal aid is still available for family mediation, though, so if you’re struggling financially you may be able to work through your issues with a mediator for free or at a reduced cost.

 Even if you aren’t eligible for legal aid, mediation still tends to be cheaper than litigation.
-According to figures from the National Audit Office, the average cost per mediation client was £675 in 2012, compared with £2,823 per client for cases going to court.
+According to figures from the National Audit Office.

 Speed of proceedings